printf

 Restrictions

-• This API does not support the printing of escape characters except newline characters.
+• This API does not allow the printing of escape characters, except for newline characters.

 • This API uses the dump function.
 The total amount of dump data of all APIs using the dump function on each core cannot exceed 1 MB.
 You need to control the amount of data to be printed.
 If the limit is exceeded, no content will be printed.